thutahw/tp/docs/DeveloperGuide.md

 ### 3.6.
 Common classes

-Classes used by multiple components are in the `seedu.addressbook.commons` package.
+Classes used by multiple components are in the `team.baymax.commons` package.

 --------------------------------------------------------------------------------------------------------------------